 Credit must be obtained by successful examination.
 The Educational/Competency Evaluation Program (ECEP) at SSC is designed for students in career programs who have obtained substantial knowledge or competency outside the formal classroom setting that is relevant to their chosen curriculum.
 ECEP credit is an alternative means to establish credit or advanced standing for students who demonstrate that they have mastered college level subjects either through previous course work, life/work experiences, or a combination of both.
 Students wishing to apply to take a proficiency examination should contact the appropriate academic department.

 To post ECEP credit on the student’s academic record, a processing fee of $8 per credit hour must be paid before the proficiency examination is evaluated.
 This fee covers the privilege of taking the examination and is non-refundable.
-No credit by proficiency examination will be recorded until the student has earned at least six (6) semester hours of college-level credit at SSC.
+No credit by proficiency examination will be recorded until the student has earned at least fifteen (15) semester hours of college-level credit at SSC.
 The student must be in good academic standing (minimum of 2.0 grade point average).
-In some instances, ECEP credit may be posted prior to completion of the six credit hour requirement to satisfy course/program prerequisite requirements.
+In some instances, ECEP credit may be posted prior to completion of the fifteen credit hour requirement to satisfy course/program prerequisite requirements.
 The credit may not be used to establish full-time eligibility status.
 No grade received through the nontraditional mode is recorded for course credit nor is the credit calculated in the grade point average.

 The student’s academic record will indicate only that the credit has been earned.

 Once a student has received credit for a particular course, either through enrollment or proficiency, he/ she may not apply or receive credit for a lower-level course in that sequence.
 A student may not take a proficiency examination for the same course more than once.
 The student may not take a proficiency exam for a credit course in which he/she has previously audited, received a course grade or from which he/she has withdrawn.

 ECEP forms are available in the Counseling Center or from the following College offices: